-Parenting books can give you some great ideas, but "tips" can also be a source of added pressure for modern moms and dads, says Sheila Wenger, a lead instructor for the Parent Coaching Institute.
+Parenting books can give you some great ideas, but “tips” can also be a source of added pressure for modern moms and dads, says parent coach Sheila Wenger.

 “It can feel like they’ve just added 10 things to their 100 item to-do list and they get overwhelmed, discouraged and feel like it can never be done.
 That’s a very common phenomenon,” Wenger says.